appsmithorg/appsmith-docs/core-concepts/connecting-to-databases/README.md

 ## Database Connections

 Connections to databases can be created in the datasource pane.
 Contact your database admin for the connection credentials and configure them in the data source section.
-If you are hosting appsmith, you must whitelist the ip address of the appsmith deployment
+If you are hosting appsmith, you must whitelist the IP address of the appsmith deployment

 {% hint style="success" %}
-Whitelist ****[18.223.74.85](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#ElasticIpDetails:PublicIp=18.223.74.85) to connect to your database from our cloud hosted version
+Whitelist ****[18.223.74.85](https://us-east-2.console.aws.amazon.com/ec2/v2/home?region=us-east-2#ElasticIpDetails:PublicIp=18.223.74.85) to connect to your database from our cloud hosted version.
+Step-by-step guide available [here](aws-whitelist.md)
 {% endhint %}

 ![Click to expand](../../.gitbook/assets/datasource-connection.png)